Frequently Asked Questions

 A: Learn more about the Graduate School’s English Language Proficiency Requirements here.
 Students can submit TOEFL, Pearson (PTE), or IELTS scores.
 We do not accept the Duolingo exam.
 Students must score within the requirements for full enrollment or the English Bridge Program.

-Q: I have applied for a graduate assistantship in another department at UMD.
-How does tuition remission work?
+Q: How does tuition remission work?

-A: Tuition remission for graduate assistants covers the standard in-state tuition rate.
+A: Tuition remission for graduate assistants and campus employees covers the standard in-state tuition rate.
 The Science Academy tuition is a special tuition rate.
 Students are responsible for paying the difference between the graduate assistantship tuition remission and the Science Academy tuition each semester.
 More information on the tuition assistance program and process.

 Q: Are the GREs required for admission?

 A: GRE scores are not required for admission to the Science Academy programs.
-Students may submit official scores but it is optional.
+Students may submit official scores, but it is optional.

 Q: When can I expect a decision after submitting an application?